toluwalojurotimiayeni/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-A script that lists environment variables
+A script that lists all local variables and environment variables, and functions